weto91/kindle-cover-fixer/README.md

 - Click on "Generate covers" button
 - When the progress is complete, a new window will appear allowing you to open the output directory with the corrected covers.
     - If you click on OK. the EXPORTED directory will open.
 This directory contains all the covers with their respective special names.
 - A new button will now have appeared to the left of the "Generate covers" button.
-If you press it while the Kindle Scribe is connected to the PC, the application will automatically transfer all the covers to the correct directory.
+- If you connected your Kindle to your PC before opening the app, you can press the "Transfer to Kindle" button and the app will transfer the newly generated covers to your device automatically.
+- If you haven't connected your Kindle before opening the app, you can connect it and have it recognized by the app by pressing the "Connect Device" button.
 - Now, you can disconnect the Kindle Scribe from your computer.
 The library on your Kindle have the covers fixed!

 ## Modify the application yourself